danielpaul/RapidRails/README.md

 # Rake Tasks

 - [ ] `rake active_storage:purge_unattached_blobs` to purge unattached file that are older than 2 days in active storage. - Run once a day.
+- [ ] `rake anonymize:users` to anonymize users data. - Run once a day.
+Important to delete user's data in our database.
+Give's time for them to change their mind before we delete their data.

 ## TODO